microsoft/FluidFramework/docs/team/2020-02-team-update.md

 - [Design](https://github.com/microsoft/FluidFramework/issues/1096)

-Today, it’s tempting to initialize container by having singleton components with well-defined names / IDs, relying on being connected through initialization process and be the only one online client on the wire.
-That’s the easiest but not correct (robust to failure) way of initialization.
+Today, it's tempting to initialize container by having singleton components with well-defined names / IDs, relying on being connected through initialization process and be the only one online client on the wire.
+That's the easiest but not correct (robust to failure) way of initialization.
 We're working on better patterns to address these needs.

 ### Render / view interfaces